Release Notes#

 Multiple-Project Support#

 This release enhances support for users in multiple projects.
-For users with access to multiple projects, Leap now displays information for the user’s active project; this includes the name of the project, amount of solver access time remaining in the current period, amount of time used, available solvers, API token used to connect to the solvers, and list of problems submitted.
-To switch which project is currently active, click the username on the top right of the Leap dashboard and select Projects.
+For users with access to multiple projects, the dashboard now displays information for the user’s active project; this includes the name of the project, amount of solver access time remaining in the current period, amount of time used, available solvers, API token used to connect to the solvers, and list of problems submitted.
+To switch which project is currently active, click the username on the top right of the dashboard and select Projects.
 Any change to the active project also affects IDE workspaces.
-Be aware that any problem submitted, including those via Leap’s animated demos, will deduct time from the active project.
+Be aware that any problem submitted, including those via the animated demos in the Leap service, will deduct time from the active project.

 _images/leap_site_mps_dropdown_menu.png

-Fig. 130 Changing active projects from the Dashboard.#
+Fig. 132 Changing active projects from the dashboard.#

 While in an IDE workspace, you can use the leapide workspace command to see which project the workspace is pinned to.